 Once a cluster of single-family Victorians and bungalows, the Golden Triangle has transformed into a mixed residential and commercial neighborhood.
 Just south of downtown, the Golden Triangle is bordered by Speer Boulevard, Colfax Avenue and Lincoln Street.
-In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the new Colorado History Center (opened April 28, 2012), Denver Mint and the historic Byers-Evans House Museum.
+In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the Colorado History Center, Denver Mint and the historic Byers-Evans House Museum.

 The Shops at 9th Avenue: This high-end European market offers an eclectic mix of furniture, accessories, art and antiques.
 Market Treats bistro is perfect for a snack, and The Collection also hosts an on going lecture series.
 899 Broadway.

 Walker Fine Art: Beautiful, contemporary mixed media and sculpture in stone, steel, bronze and glass featuring regional, national and international artists.
 300 W. 11th Avenue.